One month free — 20 contractor spots, then they're gone.

 On ContractShield, the accepted bid auto-generates a contract that includes permit responsibility language.
 That removes the surprise change-order risk later.

-Common gotchas on Atlanta plumbing bids: permit fees buried inside labor, hot-water tank brand tier, and missing line items for haul-off of the old tank.
-ContractShield highlights mismatches automatically so homeowners are not comparing two different scopes at face value.
+Common gotchas to spell out on Atlanta plumbing bids: permit fees buried inside labor, hot-water tank brand tier, and missing line items for haul-off of the old tank.
+Itemize them and you win on scope clarity, not just price — ContractShield flags those lines for you while you build the quote in about 25 minutes.

 What plumbing work is common in Atlanta?